-2. A student will only be eligible for the award of a degree if s/he meets the criteria set out in the General Academic Regulations, the Regulations for First Degrees and the relevant Programme Regulations.
+2. A student will only be eligible for the award of a degree if they have attempted and completed every component of assessment for all courses required by the Programme Regulations i.e. all summative assessments set out in the course guides must be completed and students must have met the criteria set out in the General Academic Regulations and the Regulations for First Degrees.